Language selection

 Be aware: Due to COVID-19 travel restrictions, Canadian exporters may not be able to drive into the U.S. Please check Canada's Global Travel Advisories and U.S. CBP's COVID-19 Announcements for the latest updates.

-Are there any specific considerations I should be aware of to ship products by air?
-By land?
-By ocean freight?
+Question 6: Are there any specific considerations I should be aware of to ship products by air, by land, by ocean freight?

 The considerations such as time and costs may differ depending on the shipping mode you choose.
 Below is general guidance and rough estimate of each mode of entry, and some drawbacks that you should be aware if you choose these modes to ship from Canada to the United States.